kwalczak80/melting-gerry/README.md

 ---

 ## **Flow Chart**
 The Lucid application was used to create a flow chart for the Melting Gerry game.
-The flowchart shown below helped me to identify all essential steps within the game and simultaneously offer the bigger picture of the project.
+The flowchart shown below helped me to identify all the essential steps within the game and simultaneously offer a bigger picture of the project.

 Creating a flowchart helped me find less obvious features of the program's algorithm, which were then refined to improve its performance, i.e., bottlenecks, flaws, and unnecessary steps.